trychlos/pwix-modal/README.md

     The event holds a data object with:

     - `modal`: the modal identifier
-    - `button`: the button identifier.
+    - `button`: the button identifier

-    If the button is `Modal.C.Button.CANCEL` or is the only button of the standard footer, then the dialog is closed.
+    - `btnObj`: the button properties as passed to `Modal.setButtons()` function or as `mdButtons` parameter

-    It is the responsability of the event receiver to close the modal when needed.
+    If the button holds a truely `dismiss` property, or is the only button of the standard footer, then the dialog is closed.
+In other cases, it is the responsability of the event receiver to close the modal.

 - `md-close`